Frequently Asked Questions

 We ask that if you cannot make your appointment that you let us know at least 24 hours in advance (or as early as possible) by phone or e-mail so that we can keep our office running smoothly and in a timely fashion.
 Please note that there is NO CHARGE to cancel or reschedule any appointment.

-Do I need to supply my own CD/DVD?
+Do I need to supply my own USB/CD/DVD?

-All CD/DVD for the session are provided for you.
-We are unable to provide USB for the sessions during this time.
+All USB/CD/DVD for the session are provided for you.

 How is the payment made?